What Happens If You Don't Pay Your Council Tax

-If you are having difficulties paying your council tax, it could be you are on a low income and could be entitled to Local Council Tax Support, or it might be you are encountering temporary financial difficulties, either way, you need to contact us immediately to discuss the various options.
+If you are having difficulties paying your council tax, it could be you are on a low income and could be entitled to Local Council Tax Support.
+It might be that you are encountering temporary financial difficulties.
+Either way, you need to contact us immediately to discuss the various options available to you.

-Your council tax has a due date and as our recovery process is mostly automated, if you fail to pay on time, you will be sent a reminder/final notice.
+Your council tax has a due date and, as our recovery process is mostly automated, if you fail to pay on time you will be sent a reminder/final notice.
 However, if you contact us, we can discuss more suitable payment dates or extend your payments over 12 months instead of 10.

 What is a liability order?